ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 described in {{security}}, the client MUST use
 {{!I-D.ietf-add-resolver-info}} to determine whether the DNS responder supports the EDE OPT pseudo-RR.
-If the DNS responder does not support the EDE OPT pseudo-RR, the client MUST NOT include the EDE OPT pseudo-RR in its DNS query and MUST filter any EDE OPT that erronously appears in responses from that DNS responder.
+If the DNS responder does not support the EDE OPT pseudo-RR, the client MUST NOT include the EDE OPT pseudo-RR in its DNS query to that responder and MUST filter any EDE OPT that erronously appears in responses from that DNS responder.

 When generating a DNS query to a DNS responder that supports EDE OPT,